arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 EPP is defined in {{RFC5730}}.
 EPP commands were developed to operate on a single object at a time.
-This document defines an EPP extension allowing clients to learn about and manipulate variant groups of objects.
+This document defines an EPP extension allowing clients to learn about and manipulate variant groups of objects that have a characteristic that makes them equivalent.

 Similar to EPP, the principal motivation for this extension was to provide a standard Internet domain name registration extension for use between domain